A look back at some petroleum museum news, exhibits, and

-“Sweetest Festival in Texas”
+“Sweetest Festival in Texas” in 2020

 The 32nd Heritage Syrup Festival will take place all day on November 14, 2020, at the Depot Museum and its grounds (five scenic acres, 12 historic and restored structures).
 Activities include bands and dancing at Heritage Square, Main Street, and the Civic Theatre in downtown Henderson.
 Organizers proudly claim the event among the “Sweetest Festival in Texas.”
 The Rusk County museum, a 1901 Missouri Pacific railway depot, “today is your ticket to East Texas heritage – and offers education instruction for folk arts.